lyijin/cpgberus/06_process_ont_data/README.md

 # Processing ONT data for this project #

-The raw ONT data produced for this project is too large to be uploaded here--please download it from \<insert CSIRO DAP link\>.
+The raw ONT data produced for this project is too large to be uploaded here--please download it from TODO:insert CSIRO DAP.

 The cool/good thing about ONT data is that you get separate folders for FAST5 (raw raw data) and basecalled FASTQ data, binned into "PASS" or "FAIL" for each type of data.